dosa (2020 version)

 • Leftover dosa batter can be used to jump start a fresh batch.
 Unused dosa batter can be stored for up to a week in the refrigerator.
 Bring it out to warm up on your kitchen counter before you use it.
 If the amount of gas feels a bit low, I will sometimes stir in a little sugar to help fermentation.
 If you see the recipe instructions, I add salt to the diluted batter.
 Do not add salt to the whole batter, this way if you have leftover batter that is unsalted, it will last longer.

-Dosa is not a quick recipe and it requires a bit of preplanning.
+Dosa is not a quick recipe, and it requires a bit of preplanning.
 Do read the kitchen notes and then proceed with the recipe.
-You do not need to eat dosa with chutney or sambhars all the time, use it like a flat bread, it goes well with so many different types of condiments and recipes.
+You do not need to eat dosa with chutney or sambhars all the time; use it like flatbread; it goes well with so many different types of condiments and recipes.
 I often serve it at breakfast with a fried egg in the center.
+Serve the dosa with coconut chutney and sambhar.

 1 Tbsp fenugreek seeds or powder